 The expansive sea views are one of the best features of the two-bed dormitories at Lawhill which provides a safe, homely environment which is highly conducive to learning.

-There is separate accommodation for boys and girls and besides the boarders’ accommodation; the Centre also includes two custom-built classrooms for the teaching of Maritime Economics and Nautical Science.
+There is separate accommodation for boys and girls and besides the boarders’ accommodation; the Centre also includes two custom-built classrooms for the teaching of Maritime Economics, Nautical Science.and Marine Sciences.

-All other classes are taught on the main campus of Simons Town School, which is across the road from the Lawhill Maritime Centre (More details on the school are available at http://www.simonstownschool.org.za
+All other classes are taught on the main campus of Simons Town School, which is across the road from the Lawhill Maritime Centre.

 Only students doing these maritime-related courses on bursaries are accommodated at the Lawhill Maritime Centre, which is named after the famous South African sailing ship in which many leaders of the country’s maritime industry sailed and trained in the 1940s.

-A very strict code of conduct applies to all boarders and those taking the Maritime Economics and Nautical Science subjects.
+A very strict code of conduct applies to all boarders and those taking the maritime subjects.

 The Lawhill Maritime Centre has a proud reputation of positive behaviour, a wonderful work ethic and an enthusiastic approach to academic work.